-How to Become a Successful Tutor
+How to become a successful tutor

 Helping students learn and grow is one of the most fulfilling things you can do, and being a private tutor is an excellent way to lend your expertise to young kids who need a little help or guidance.
 Many families are looking to hire teachers to provide tutoring services to students during breaks in the school year, but you don’t have to be a teacher or have a background in education to be successful in the field.
-If you have a breadth of knowledge in a subject and enjoy working with students, you can put those skills to use and become a successful private tutor.
+If you have a breadth of knowledge in a subject and enjoy working with kids, you can put those skills to use and become a successful private tutor.

-As a private tutor, you’re expected to be very knowledgeable in the subjects you teach.
+As a private tutor, you’re expected to be very savvy in the subjects you teach.
 When you’re deciding on the subject or subjects you’d like to tutor, consider the classes you were most successful in as a student or focus on a subject closely related to your degree or major.
 While having a college degree isn’t a requirement for many tutoring jobs, it is important to have at least some formal education or training in the subject you choose.

-Next, decide which age group or grade level you’re most comfortable tutoring.
+Think about which age group or grade level you’re most comfortable tutoring.
 If you love working with younger kids, then grade-school tutoring would be a great market for you.
 Or perhaps you connect easily with teens and young adults; helping high school and college students with coursework and test preparation could be a fulfilling endeavor.

 It's also helpful to familiarize yourself with childhood development and know the nuances between age groups.

-"A great tutor has extensive knowledge not only of her subject, but also of the age group with whom she works," Hudlin said.
+"A great tutor has extensive knowledge not only of her subject, but also of the age group with whom she works," Hudlin says.
 "Tutors with backgrounds in child or adolescent development have an advantage because they know how to make lessons age-appropriate, imagination-sparking, and attention-holding."

 Your teaching methods will vary depending on the age group and grade level you’re tutoring.
 For younger students, using educational games and activities during your sessions can turn learning into a fun and interactive experience.
 If you’re working with older students in high school or college, try incorporating technology into your lesson plans.
-PowerPoint presentations, coding exercises, and even social media can bring a regular lesson to life and capture your student’s attention.
+PowerPoint presentations, coding exercises and even social media can bring a regular lesson to life and capture your student’s attention.

 When you first meet a student, take the time to find out where the student is having difficulties so you can identify their specific needs and tailor a lesson plan to meet those needs.
 Some students will come to you for help with an entire subject (math, for example), while others need help with one or two key areas, like geometry or calculus.

 Teachers can also be a great source of insight into what may or may not work with a particular student.
-Teachers will see first-hand if your student is getting what they need out of your tutoring sessions, so their feedback is invaluable.
+Teachers will see firsthand if your student is getting what they need out of your tutoring sessions, so their feedback is invaluable.

 The National Tutoring Association (NTA) is a reputable organization of tutors around the country.
-When you join the NTA and pay the registration fee, you get access to valuable resources, like webinars, job postings, and more.
-The NTA also offers certification for its members, in several disciplines.
-Certification fees range from $25 for professional tutors to $50 for tutor trainers.
+When you join the NTA and pay the registration fee, you get access to valuable resources, like webinars, job postings and more.
+The NTA also offers certification for its members in several disciplines.
+Certification fees range from $25 for professional tutors to $55 for tutor trainers.
 Becoming a certified tutor will set you apart from the competition and shows that you’ve had consistent, effective training.

 Tutors also need to be adaptive.
 A successful tutor seeks out and discovers needs and then adjusts instruction to fit those specific needs and learning styles.

-"A tutor should be adaptive, able to tailor her explanatory style to the needs of each student," Penny said.
+"A tutor should be adaptive, able to tailor her explanatory style to the needs of each student," Penny says.
 "Resist the urge to offer 'simple shortcuts' and 'easy tricks' until the student has reached a level of mastery at which he can truly comprehend them."

 It’s also helpful to be flexible with the location of tutoring.
-Decide whether you’ll go to a client’s house, a local library, tutor from your own home, or another specified location.
+Decide whether you’ll go to a client’s house, a local library, tutor from your own home or another specified location.